General Chemistry · Unit 09

 Next step after Unit 09

 Stoichiometry is the main quantity tool for the rest of chemistry.
 Once these setups feel solid, move into chemical bonding for the next big content shift, and come back to stoichiometry whenever reaction quantities appear again.
+The best follow-up is the Unit 09 Practice page, the full practice hub, and Why Practice Tests Beat Rereading when you want stronger multi-step retrieval.

-Introductory General Chemistry · Unit 09 · Stoichiometry
+General Chemistry · Unit 09 · Stoichiometry